What is Central Futures?

 To apply for the Key Project, please click apply below.

 As part of the Mayor's Fund for London, Access Aspiration aims to connect young people aged 16-18 years old with training and work placements to raise aspirations and increase social mobility.
-This is open to all Year 12 students, and we encourage you to sign up using the link below.
+This is open to all Year 12 and Year 13 students, and we encourage you to sign up using the link below.

 The Central Futures team are fortunate to have a wide network of universities and employers.
 Students have access to a variety of high quality university taster days, access programmes, employability sessions and work experience.

 Below are details of some of our current links and projects with our partner organisations.

 A magic circle law firm

 Slaughter and May have been working with the school for a number of years.
 They support the school in a number of ways including funding our Key Project which aims to increase the number of students applying and gaining places at Russell Group universities.
 Slaughter and May also support the school with a number of career insight sessions and provide a legal and business services work experience programme.

 5* hotel group

 Montcalm Hotels partner with the school in the delivery of the BTEC Level 3 Hospitality course.
 They provide experienced staff to deliver lessons and workshops to the students.
 All students on the course have the opportunity to carry out a work placement at one of the hotels.
 We have had a number of students employed in part time or full time roles following their placements.